ertg08140/rsschool-cv/cv.md

 ## Languages

-- Russian is native language
+- Russian is my native language
 - English.
 I estimate my level as intermediate - upper-intermediate.
 My best result was IELTS 7.5, but it was passed several years ago.